 I think that when we hastily set stuff up, we don't always think about the potential negative consequences.
 This is especially true of anything internet-related.
 If you have never live-streamed, there is a lot to think about.
 It's not like Spooks, or picking up a telephone.

 Schools Week reports that an online conference of headteachers was 'zoombombed' last week and that shocking pornography was unleashed on the viewing leaders.
 Similar “interruptions” have been happening all over the place.

 Zoom is a market leader and like any market leader will attract more 'bad actors' than other products.
 In March, Zoom added 2.22 million users worldwide; in the whole of 2019, it grew by 2 million.
 In other words, more people joined over the last month than in the whole of 2019.
 I suspect many of those had never used a remote platform before.

 With immediate effect, Zoom are forcing users to password protect their meeting room.
 This is an important first step.
-Other things to do to protect your Zoom space are:
+Other things to do to securing live conference calls and protect your Zoom space are: